The LGBT Community And Addiction

-The challenges that LGBTQ members face and the negative consequences of rejection are the main problems that some recovery centres are out to address.
+The challenges that LGBT members face and the negative consequences of rejection are the main problems that some recovery centres are out to address.

 Find The Help You Need

-Many everyday problems and challenges LGBTQ community members face that can lead to a substance abuse problem and addiction rates in that community are alarming.
+Many everyday problems and challenges LGBT community members face that can lead to a substance abuse problem and addiction rates in that community are alarming.

 0800 772 3971 please call us today if you or a person you care for is having an addiction problem.